Rio Tinto plc – Annual report – 31 December 2021

-Closure provisions are not made for those operations that have no known restrictions on their lives as the closure dates cannot be reliably estimated.
-This applies primarily to certain Canadian smelters which have indefinite-lived water rights from local governments permitting electricity generation from hydro-power stations.
+Closure provisions are not made for those operations that have no known restrictions on their lives as the closure dates cannot be reliably estimated, instead a contingent liability is disclosed (refer to note 30).
+This applies primarily to certain Canadian smelters which have indefinite- lived water rights from local governments permitting electricity generation from hydro-power stations.

 Close-down and restoration costs are a normal consequence of mining or production, and the majority of close-down and restoration expenditure is incurred in the years following closure of the mine, refinery or smelter.
 Although the ultimate cost to be incurred is uncertain, the Group’s businesses estimate their costs using current restoration standards and techniques.